Applying for Residency Under the Withdrawal Agreement - Individual

 If self-employed, provide any of the following documents:

 Registration in the census of economic activities, or;

 Social Security affiliation document.

-If the UK-national is not employed, he/she must provide both documents:
+If not employed, provide both documents:

-Proof of sufficient means.
+Proof of sufficient means (usually in the form of a bank statement and certificate).
 More information here.

 Step 2 - Applying for the TIE